paterit/django-microservice-template/README.md

 # README #

-It is a django template for django-admin [startproject](https://docs.djangoproject.com/en/1.10/ref/django-admin/#startproject) command that provides you contenerized ([docker](https://www.docker.com/)) sets of components cooperating toghether which should allow you to focus mainly on the code and solving problem you want to solve.
+It is a django template for django-admin [startproject](https://docs.djangoproject.com/en/1.10/ref/django-admin/#startproject) command that provides you contenerized ([docker](https://www.docker.com/)) sets of components cooperating toghether which should allow you to focus mainly on the code and solving problem you want to solve with it.
 This project aims to be python centric, although there are some tools where good python replacement does not exit.
 Yet.

 Currently available components to build your services: